andreamoro/GSC-Wrapper/README.md

 ## Installation & Requirements

-Google Search Console Wrapper requires Python 3.10 or greater.
+Google Search Console Wrapper requires Python 3.7 or greater.
 At present the package is not distributed on any repository.
-To get the package available in your local environment, download the code on your local machine then install using the following command:
+To use the package, download the code on your local machine then install using the following command:

 ```bash
     python -m pip install .